Allegra

 Swallow several times as the tablet dissolves.
 If desired, you may drink liquid to help swallow the dissolved tablet.

 Tell your doctor if your symptoms do not improve, or if they get worse after you start taking Allegra.
-Never take more of the medication than your doctor has prescribed.
+Never use more than the recommended dose.

 Store Allegra at room temperature away from moisture and heat.
 Keep the medicine bottle tightly closed.